AIM

 Architectural Insight for Modernization

-Understanding how AIM calculates and reports pricing confidence for modernization estimates
+Understanding how AIM calculates and reports confidence for hardware, cloud, and SaaS cost estimates

 AIM provides transparent pricing estimates with explicit confidence levels.
 Every cost estimate includes a confidence rating so decision-makers understand the reliability of the numbers and when to seek vendor quotes.